binarydev/dreamcatcher/README.md

 Includes a Dockerfile for running the microservice in an easy, headless, and isolated manner.
 The image uses the binarydev/docker-ubuntu-with-xvfb:latest base image, which can be recreated from [this Dockerfile](https://github.com/binarydev/docker-ubuntu-with-xvfb).

+# NOTES:

+## PDF Rendering and Docker Shared Memory Size
-Please note, if running in privileged mode with Docker, the server.js file unmounts and deletes /dev/shm in order to replace it with a larger 1GB shared memory mount to ensure PDF rendering is successful at larger file sizes.
-The same can be accomplished without privileged mode by using the --shm-size flag for Docker's run command (e.g. "--shm-size=1G")
+- If running within a Docker container in privileged mode, the container's default process (start.sh) unmounts and deletes /dev/shm in order to replace it with a larger 1GB shared memory mount to ensure PDF rendering is successful at larger file sizes.
+The same can be accomplished without privileged mode for security purposes by using the --shm-size flag for Docker's run command (e.g. "--shm-size=1G")

+## Custom Fonts for Rendering
+- The start.sh bash script checks for an environment variable named $FONT_ZIP_URLS.
+This should be a string variable in your environment with space-separated URLs of zip files containing your custom fonts.
+The variable can be set as part of the start.sh call (```FONT_ZIP_URLS="http://url1 http://url2" ./start.sh```) or in your local session using the export command.
+If you are running this microservice in a Docker container, you can set this environment variable during your docker run command (see Docker installation notes below).

 # Installation with Docker